coltonsr77/Cyn_AI-fork/INSTRUCTIONS.md

 2. cyn_system_prompt.txt
 3. cyn_memory.json
 4. A picture/multiple pictures of faces you want to add to the FRS named something like Jacob.png or Abby.jpg

+Also, to change Cyn's personalized messages to any known people or other general stuff, use the config.json file.